drfleming0227/Redfish-Tools/doc-generator/README.md

 ## Processing

-By default, `doc_generator.py` looks for a `json-schema` directory and supplemental files in the [configuration](#configuration) file that you specify when you run it.
+The doc generator looks for a `json-schema` directory and supplemental files in the [base configuration file](README-configuration-and-supplemental-files#base=configurationfile) that you specify when you run it.

 Typically, the tool processes an entire set of JSON Schema files for a version.